oracle/gdk-vscode-extensions/micronaut/README.md

-# GraalVM Tools for Micronaut&reg; &mdash; Micronaut Productivity
+# Micronaut&reg; Launch

 ## Overview
-GraalVM Tools for Micronaut is a powerful extension for using [GraalVM](https://www.oracle.com/java/graalvm/) to develop [Micronaut framework](https://micronaut.io/) applications within VS Code.
+Micronaut Launch is a powerful extension for using [GraalVM](https://www.oracle.com/java/graalvm/) to develop [Micronaut framework](https://micronaut.io/) applications within VS Code.
-Micronaut framework is a lightweight reactive framework that provides a solid foundation for building cloud native Java microservices.
+The Micronaut framework is a lightweight reactive framework that provides a solid foundation for building cloud native Java microservices.

 ## Features
 * [Create a New Micronaut Project](#create-a-new-micronaut-project)✨